-Las Vegas Hoover Dam is a very popular tourist destination amongst Las Vegas visitors!
+Las Vegas Hoover Dam is a top-rated tourist destination amongst Las Vegas visitors!

 Las Vegas Hoover Dam – A Technical Marvel recommended by Sigrid from My Travel Diary USA